NelisW/my3D-Trium/building/Trium-build.md

 - Route the stepper cables over the power supply and from there as straight as possible, and away from other cables, in right angles to the drivers.

-- Try to keep the tower end-stop switch wiring away from the stepper motor wiring.
+- Try to keep the tower endstop switch wiring away from the stepper motor wiring.

 - Mount a large (>10 microF, >20V) electrolytic capacitor and a 100-470 nF capacitor in parallel directly to the output switched power supply.
 Be careful with the electrolytic capacitor polarity, connect the + side to the + PSU terminal.
 Note that all three + output screws on the PSU are connected to each other, and all three - output screws are connected to each other, so one set of capacitors will serve for all three connections,